 Paul Copp, Ph.D.
 ON LEAVE Winter 2019 and Spring 2019

-Intellectual, material, and visual cultures of Chinese religion, ca. 700-1200; paleography and archaeology of Dunhuang and the eastern “silk roads.”
+Intellectual, material, and visual cultures of Chinese religion, ca. 700-1200; manuscripts and archaeology of Dunhuang and the eastern “silk roads.”

-My research focuses on the history of religious practice in China and eastern Central Asia during the period stretching from the eighth through the thirteenth centuries.
-I’m most interested in the study of visual and material sources, especially of the manuscripts and xylographs discovered at the “silk road” sites of Dunhuang, Turfan, and Khara-khoto, but also of cave- and cliff-shrines and tombs from across the region.
-I am also a research associate at the Field Museum of Natural History, where I am (slowly) compiling an analytic catalog of the Laufer collection of Chinese religious statues.
+My research focuses on the history of religious practice in China and eastern Central Asia during the period stretching from the eighth to the thirteenth centuries.
+I’m most interested in the study of visual and material sources, especially of the manuscripts, xylographs, and objects of personal religious practice (such as amulets and seals) discovered at the “silk road” sites of Dunhuang, Turfan, and Khara-khoto, as well as in tombs from across the region.

 My graduate seminars focus on the close reading of texts in their historical (and, whenever possible, material) contexts; on methods for the use of manuscripts, epigraphy, and archaeological remains in the study of pre-modern religious practice; and on critical engagement with the fields of Sinology, Material Culture Studies and the History of Religions.